 5.1 It is observed that the appellant had imported vessels for breaking up/recycling and filed Bills of Entry as detailed in Table A above under Section 46 of the Customs Act.
 1962.
-There was dispute in respect of classification of Fuel and Oil (Fuel Oil, Marine Gas Oil, Lub Oil), which was settled by the Hon'ble CESTAT, Ahmedabad, vide its Orders A/11792-11851/2022, dated 17.10.2022/01.12.2022 wherein it was held that the oil contained in the Bunkers Tanks in the engine room of the vessel is to be assessed to duty under CTH 8908, along with the vessel for breaking up.
+There was dispute in respect of classification of Fuel and Oil (Fuel Oil, Marine Gas Oil, Lub Oil), which was settled by the Hon'ble CESTAT, Ahmedabad, vide its Orders A/11792-1851/2022, dated 17.10.2022/01.12.2022 wherein it was held that the oil contained in the Bunkers Tanks in the engine room of the vessel is to be assessed to duty under CTH 8908, along with the vessel for breaking up.
 The Bills of Entry were assessed provisionally.
 Subsequently, the Bills of Entry were finally assessed vide Final Assessment Orders as detailed in Table A above passed by the Assistant Commissioner, Customs Division, Bhavnagar in terms of Hon'ble CESTAT, Ahmedabad, Orders dated 17.10.2022/01.12.2022.
-Consequently, the appellant had filed refund claims along with Certificate issued by C. A. M/s A. R. PARMAR & CO. wherein it is certified that the amount refundable from the customs department have been shown in the audited books of accounts for the financial year 2023-24 under the head other current assets with sub-heading Balance with revenue authorities and this receivable amount is carried forward in the subsequent financial years under the same accounting head.
+Consequently, the appellant had filed refund claims along with Certificate issued by C. A. M/s A. R. PARMAR & CO.

+wherein it is certified that the amount refundable from the customs department have been shown in the audited books of accounts for the financial year 2023-24 under the head OTHER CURRENT ASSETS with Sub-Heading Balance with revenue authorities.
+The receivable amount still appears in the books of accounts as on date.
+We have checked the sales invoices as well as Financial Ledger Accounts and other records and certify that M/s.
+LEELA GREEN SHIP RECYCLING PVT LTD at the time of import of the vessel has paid the customs duty on import of ship/vessel and on the Bunker (Oil and Fuels) has not been passed on to the buyer of the goods or any other persons.
 The claimant however has not provided the documentary evidence i.e. copy of balance sheet and ledger etc. The adjudicating authority also observed that the CA certificate submitted by the appellant neither disclosed the details of the supporting documents on the basis of which such certificate was issued nor financial records viz. copy of Audited Balance Sheet, Sales Invoices etc. had been provided as per the Board Circular No. 07/2008, dated 28.05.2008 wherein it has been stressed upon the need to go through the details of audited Balance Sheet and other related financial records, certificate of CA etc., to verify as to whether the burden of duty and interest as the case may be, has not been passed on to any other person as for the doctrine of unjust enrichment.
 It is observed that there is no dispute regarding eligibility of the appellant for refund on merit.
 The only dispute is whether the appellant has crossed the bar of unjust enrichment so as to decide whether the amount of refund is to be given to the appellant or else to be credited to the Consumer Welfare Fund.